What are SEO metrics and why they matter for your website

 Pay close attention to your Core Web Vitals report in Google Search Console.
 Improving these metrics not only enhances user experience but can also give you an edge in search rankings.

-3. Referring Domains
+3. Referring domains

 While backlinks remain crucial for SEO, the diversity of your link profile is even more important.
 Focus on increasing your number of referring domains rather than just total backlinks.